ReyW0/BetterDiscord-SCP-Themes/README.md

 <br><br>

-## IRST INSTALL BETTER DISCORD With his link :
+## INSTALL BETTER DISCORD With his link :
 <br>
 See the [official website](https://betterdiscord.app/) for articles, tutorials and guides.
 <br><br>